DavidLozzi/SlalomCodingChallenge/README.md

 ## The Challenges

-There will be 6 challenges total...
+There will be 6 challenges total:

 ### Challenge 1 - Calculator

 A great starting challenge.
-Super simple, lets me get to know Java some, create my first project, etc.
+Super simple, lets me get to know Java some, create my first project, etc. Learn more at xxx

+### Challenge 2 - Pomodoro

+coming...